 In response to the COVID-19 pandemic, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act and it was signed into law on March 27, 2020, authorizing \$2.2 trillion for a variety of measures to prevent, prepare for, and respond to the COVID-19 pandemic.
 Under the CARES Act, HUD provided a special allocation of CDBG funds to the City of Corona in the amount of \$1,670,542.
-The total allocation was awarded to the City by HUD in two installments, necessitating two substantial amendments to the City's 2019-2020 Action Plan, which were completed on June 3, 2020 and on November 18, 2020.
-The City Council approved three programs to use CDBG-CV funds to address COVID-19, including:
+The total allocation was awarded to the City by HUD in two installments, necessitating two substantial amendments to the City's 2019-2020 Action Plan, which were completed on June 3, 2020, and on November 18, 2020.
+The City Council approved three programs to use CDBG-CV funds to address COVID-19, through the first two amendments.
+During the 2021-2022 Program Year, the Corona City Council approved a third amendment to the 2019-2020 Annual Action Plan that canceled the Corona Emergency Related Activities Project (\$176,000), and reduced the Personal Protective Equipment Grant by \$100,000 allowing \$276,000 to be reprogrammed into the City's Emergency Housing Needs Assistance Program (EHNAP).
+A description of the CDBG-CV funded projects include the following:

 - 1. The Emergency Housing Needs Assistance Program (EHNAP) helps prevent eviction for renter households and prevent foreclosure for homeowner households.
 The maximum grant for a renter household or an owner household is \$12,000 over a maximum period of up to six (6) months.
 Households receiving assistance must document that they are low- and moderate-income households that were impacted by the COVID-19 pandemic and are unable to make their housing and/or utility payments on their own. - 2.
-The City of Corona Emergency-Related Activities citywide public service activity will use CDBG-CV funds under the Urgent Need National Objective to purchase and installation of safety measures such as plexiglass shields and other measures designed to protect public health and promote safety for residents and stakeholders as they visit City public facilities. - 3.
 The Personal Protective Equipment Grants for Businesses program provides grants of up to \$5,000 to eligible businesses to reimburse costs for personal protective supplies and equipment (PPE) necessary to implement social distancing requirements in accordance with Federal and state guidelines to protect public and employee health.
 Businesses must have a physical location in the City of Corona that is open to the public.
 Examples of eligible businesses include but are not limited to nail shops, hair salons, restaurants, small gyms, retail stores, or other service-oriented businesses.
 As a general principle, grants will only be provided in cases where it can be reasonably determined and documented that the applicant business has been adversely impacted by the COVID-19 pandemic and based on the nature of its business, is required to have PPE to allow for safe operation.
 The business must have been established and served the public prior to March 13, 2020.
 Receipts and proof of at least three price quotes will be required to receive grant reimbursement.
 No funds shall be advanced prior to the City's determination that the grant application and all required paperwork is complete.